JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 ### VANETs

-Vehicular ad-hoc networks (VANETs) typically use a MAC protocol nearly identical to Wifi, where CSMA/CA is used with RTS/CTS packets.
+Vehicular ad-hoc networks (VANETs) typically use a MAC protocol nearly identical to WiFi, where CSMA/CA is used with RTS/CTS packets.
 This does not handle the Hidden Node problem well since it is using the WiFi protocol in a dense mesh environment.
 This is a known limitation of the current implementation, but TDMA-based solutions are now [being explored](https://www.mdpi.com/1424-8220/20/23/6709).

 ### Other Medium Access Control Protocols